-Impact Output Measure Rationale 2013/14 result 2014/15 estimate 2015/16 target 2016/17 target Access 2.1 Explaining decisions and sharing information DHB hospital engagement with PHARMAC compared with previous year.
+Impact Output Measure Rationale 2014/15 result 2015/16 estimate 2016/17 target 2017/18 target 2.1 Explaining decisions and sharing information DHB hospital engagement with PHARMAC compared with previous year.
 Willingness of DHBs and their agents to engage with PHARMAC contributes to effective implementation of hospital medical devices contracts and hospital medicine changes.
-Four DHBs engaged with PHARMAC on implementing hospital medical device national contracts (CDHB, HVDHB, CCDHB, SDHB).
-We estimate that an additional four DHBs or agents acting on their behalf will engage with PHARMAC on implementing hospital medical device national contracts.
-We estimate that all hospital transplant services will engage with PHARMAC to support the tacrolimus medicine change.
+At least half of all DHBs or agents acting on their behalf engaged with PHARMAC on implementing hospital medical device national contracts.
+All relevant DHB hospital services engaged with PHARMAC to support hospital medicine changes.
 At least half of all DHBs or agents acting on their behalf will engage with PHARMAC on implementing hospital medical device national contracts.
 All relevant DHB hospital services will engage with PHARMAC to support hospital medicine changes.
 All DHBs or agents acting on their behalf will engage with PHARMAC on implementing hospital medical device national contracts.
 All relevant DHB hospital services will engage with PHARMAC to support hospital medicine changes.
-Usage 2.2 Population health programmes Surveys of Seminar Series attendees showing respondents' satisfaction with the Seminars out of 5 (1 = poor, 5 = excellent).
+All DHBs or agents acting on their behalf will engage with PHARMAC on implementing hospital medical device national contracts.
+All relevant DHB hospital services will engage with PHARMAC to support hospital medicine changes.
+Access 2.2 Population health programmes Surveys of Seminar Series attendees showing respondents' satisfaction with the Seminars out of 5 (1 = poor, 5 = excellent).
 Surveying Seminar attendees helps us to determine whether these continue to meet the needs of health professionals.
-94% of respondents indicated their satisfaction with the service was at least 4 out of 5.
-We estimate that at least 90% of surveyed attendees will rate their satisfaction with the Seminars at least 4 out of 5.
-Surveys of attendees show at least 90% rate their satisfaction with the Seminars at least 4 out of 5.
-Surveys of attendees show at least 90% rate their satisfaction with the Seminars at least 4 out of 5.
-2.2 Population health programmes He Rongoā Pai He Oranga Whānau is delivered to a range of health and community workers.
-He Rongoā Pai He Oranga Whānau increases knowledge of medicines and is consistent with Te Whaioranga.
-Review of programme delivery completed.
-Four Memoranda of Agreement agreed to enable community- based delivery of programme.
-Community-based delivery of programme occurs in half of all MoA partner areas.
-Community-based delivery of programme occurs in three quarters of all MoA partner areas.
+Surveys of attendees showed at least 93% rate their satisfaction with the Seminars at least 4 out of 5.
+At least 90% of surveyed attendees will rate their satisfaction with the Seminars at least 4 out of 5.
+Surveys of attendees will show at least 90% rate their satisfaction with the Seminars at least 4 out of 5.
+Surveys of attendees will show at least 90% rate their satisfaction with the Seminars at least 4 out of 5.
+2.2 Population health programmes Medicines use community health programmes are delivered to a range of health and community workers.
+Whānau Ora Collectives (WOC) are best-placed to assess the needs of their communities for knowledge of medicines relating to Māori health areas of focus.
+Community-based delivery of programmes occurred in half of all WOC partner areas.
+Community-based delivery of programmes will occur in half of all WOC partner areas.
+Community-based delivery of programmes will occur in half of all WOC partner areas and the number of WOC partners increase.
+Community-based delivery of programmes will occur in two-thirds of all WOC partner areas and the number of WOC partners increase.
 Access 2.3 Supply management Low medicine stock situations are identified and managed.
 Ensuring we know and understand the impact of stock shortages so we can act to minimise disruption for patients and providers is important for achieving best health outcomes.
 All low medicine stock situations were identified and managed.
-Respond to low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.
-Respond to low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.
-Respond to low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.
+We will respond to all low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.
+We will respond to all low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.
+We will respond to all low medicine stock reports, communicate effectively and take action as necessary to ensure patient needs for medicines are met.